 Dont worry mushroom season will be over shortly no more pictures.
 These were on old cypress stumps.
 They were in a biodiversity area and I had to ask permission to gain access.
-Gymnopilus junonius or Laughing Gyms
+Gymnopilus junonius or Laughing Jinns

 Out taking pictures of mushrooms, trees and streams and seeing how the lighting and different angles work.
 Its very relaxing taking pictures of mushrooms, almost meditation like.

 Must have taken over 50 photos.
 Some work and some dont.
 Some just really appeal and hit the spot.
 I dont know what half these mushrooms are but its fun, taking the pictures, then researching later to try and identify them.